A century of achievement…

 In order to perpetuate the Bellemare name and to perpetuate the jobs for the years to come, Jean-Luc, Serge and Tom Bellemare have chosen to offer certain people within the organization to become partners by making the acquisition of a percentage of the company’s shares.

-This is the official opening of our US headquarters located in Indianapolis, Il.
+It is the official opening of our US headquarters.

 Groupe Bellemare acquires a branch of Trinet in Houton, USA A new transport logistics company is created under the name of Bellemare Specialized Logistics.